dexter-1/Autonomous-Bottle-Soting-Robot/README.md

 # Autonomous Bottle Sorting Robot Project
+The goal of this project is to enhance the recycling process by building a robot to autonomously sort bottles of different types.
+This robot was programmed in C using a PIC18F4620 Microcontroller.
 This robot was designed to sort bottles of four different categories:
  * Transparent Water Bottle with a Cap
  * Transparent Water Bottle without a Cap
  * Yoplait Yogurt bottle with a Cap